deidg/Alex_text_fields/README.md

 * allow only letters, not digits
 * have input symbols limit (max.
 10)
 * allow to input 5 letters and 5 digits
-* checks if input data is a valid link
+* checks input data for a valid link (open browser)
 * check input data for compliance with established criteria